About the program

 How to apply

-Applications for the Vacation Scholarship Program will open on 2 August 2022 and close on 30 September 2022 at 5pm.
+Applications for the Vacation Scholarship Program will open by mid-August and close on Friday 29 August at 5pm.
 When applications open, please follow these steps to apply.

 - If possible, please attend the Vacation Scholarship Program Information Session.

 - Complete the online application form and attach the relevant documents.
-Before you apply you must:
+You must complete the form in one sitting; you cannot save the form and complete it later.
+Before you apply, you must:

 - Have your academic transcript or statement of results ready to upload.